-Adam fell.
+"Adam fell.
 We know that this fall came because of transgression, and that Adam broke the law of God, became mortal, and was thus subject to sin and disease and all the ills of mortality.
 We know that the effects of his fall passed upon all his posterity; all inherited a fallen state, a state of mortality, a state in which spiritual and temporal death prevail.
 In this state all men sin.
 All are lost.
 All are fallen.
-All are cut off from the presence of God....
-Such a way of life is inherent in this mortal existence....
+All are cut off from the presence of God. . . .
+Such a way of life is inherent in this mortal existence. . . .

-Death entered the world by means of Adam's fall-death of two kinds, temporal and spiritual.
+"Death entered the world by means of Adam's fall-death of two kinds, temporal and spiritual.
 Temporal death passes upon all men when they depart this mortal life.
 It is then that the eternal spirit steps out of its earthly tenement, to take up an abode in a realm where spirits are assigned, to await the day of their resurrection.
 Spiritual death passes upon all men when they become accountable for their sins.
 Being thus subject to sin they die spiritually; they die as pertaining to the things of the Spirit; they die as pertaining to the things of righteousness; they are cast out of the presence of God.
-It is of such men that the scriptures speak when they say that the natural man is an enemy to God.
-(244, 349-50; emphasis added)
+It is of such men that the scriptures speak when they say that the natural man is an enemy to God."

-"I have learned in my travels," the Prophet Joseph Smith observed, "that man is treacherous and selfish, but few excepted" (Teachings of the Prophet Joseph Smith 30; hereafter TPJS).
+"I have learned in my travels," the Prophet Joseph Smith observed, "that man is treacherous and selfish, but few excepted."
 "Men have been ever prone to apostacy," President John Taylor pointed out.
-"Our fallen nature is at enmity with a godly life" (197).
+"Our fallen nature is at enmity with a godly life."6